aaron-grau/curic/javascript/readings/jquery-01-selection-and-manipulation.md

 you to **chain** jQuery methods.
 If methods returned a `NodeList` we would need to drop back down to the DOM API.

-This is what lets us use the `jQuery#attr` method in the above example.
+This is what let's us use the `jQuery#attr` method in the above example.

 ## Inserting and Removing Elements